luddite478/audio_cutter_shuffler/README.md

 **About:**

 Sound files cutter and shuffler.
-Created to create collages from telegram voice messages and other audio files.
+Created to make collages from telegram voice messages and other audio files.

 **Dependencies:**